Writing for the Sake of Writing is Not Worth Reading

 I have been in a weekly writing habit since 2009.
 Two or three times per week, I will sit and compose something in my blog, even if it is the typed equivalent of a few scribbles of thoughts.
 Never a fixed habit, where I would commit to “Writing every Sunday, Tuesday and Thursday!”
-But every few days, I have gathered enough thoughts in my head to group and form a few paragraphs.
+But every few days, I have gathered enough thoughts in my head to form a few paragraphs.

 For some reason (a new challenge, perhaps?)
 I thought “I am going to write something every single day for 30 days!
 I even found a series of writing prompts to help with the days when I had not come up with a topic on my own.

 I put my first post in this challenge here on Medium, rather than in my own blog.
 On to Day 2.

 Day 2 came.
 I wrote.
 I hit publish.
 I waited about ten minutes.
 Then I deleted it.